Support

 • Compliant with International Financial Reporting Standards (IFRS): Unlike the LIFO method, FIFO is legal to use in most countries as it is accepted under the IFRS.

-advantages of FIFO The FIFO method is popular among businesses because of its accuracy and higher recorded net profits.
+The FIFO method is popular among businesses because of its accuracy and higher recorded net profits.
+If you choose to opt for the FIFO inventory valuation method, your business will comply with the IFRS and present a more realistic picture to potential investors or buyers.

 Disadvantages of FIFO